-A school may grant a student a leave of absence of up to 180 days in any 12-month period during which the student is not considered withdrawn and no refund calculation is required.
-There must be approval by an academic advisor, the department chair, the Office of the Registrar and the Office of Financial Aid.
+Caldwell University may grant a student a leave of absence of up to 180 days in any 12-month period during which the student is not considered withdrawn and no refund calculation is required.
+NOTE: International students on a leave of absence cannot stay in the United States.